atainaive/lab_work1_Alg_struct/README.md

 # some_CPlusPlus
-Some projects and homeworks I did in C++
+I created a text editor with an implementation of linked list structure in C++